MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 }
 ```

 It excels at automating reactive computations with simplicity.
-Lastly, Signals has a [Watch](https://rodydavis.github.io/signals.dart/reference/watch/) widget, which is similar to Riverpod's Consumer widget.
+Lastly, Signals has a [Watch](https://rodydavis.github.io/signals.dart/reference/watch/) widget, which is similar to Riverpod's `ConsumerWidget`.
 It automatically disposes the signals when necessary.

 ## Conclusion